XplayzHD/mc-server/README.md

     ```
     stop
     ```
+7. Open the file `server.properties` in the `.mc-server` folder and change `level-name: world` to `level-name: saves/juicewrld` This allows the backup script to access the correct files.
-7. Restart the Pi by unplugging and replugging the Pi.
+8. Restart the Pi by unplugging and replugging the Pi.
 The server should now be fully functional!

 ## Usage <a name="usage"></a>